 Students are expected to maintain continuous enrollment in the academic program.
 Students have a maximum of five years to complete all program requirements, which begins when the first course is taken.
-Exceptions include BSN-DNP students who have a 9 year limit Additionally, the RN-MSN option, the MSN Adult Gerontology Acute Care NP and the DNP-L students who need practicum hours in addition to the 512 included in the curriculum, which have a 6 year time limit due to the number of credit hours required for completion of these options.
+Exceptions include BSN-DNP students who have a 9 year limit.
+Additionally, the RN-MSN option, the MSN Adult Gerontology Acute Care NP, the MSN Psychiatric Mental Health NP and the DNP-L students who need practicum hours in addition to the 512 included in the curriculum, have a 6 year time limit due to the number of credit hours required for completion of these options.
 Periods of time on official leaves of absences do not count in the time to completion.
 Extensions may be granted when circumstances warrant.
 A student must request an extension in writing to the Dean of the Graduate Program.
-The request must specify the reason for an extension is two years.
+The request must specify the reason for an extension and an expected date of completion.
+Extensions will not ordinarily exceed one year.
+The maximum extension is two years.
 A student who withdraws and is later readmitted is not automatically granted additional time to complete the degree.
 The Dean of the Graduate Program will review each situation individually.
 Ordinarily, each extension requires the students to be enrolled in at least one credit hour per semester.
 Tuition and fees will be paid by the student at the rate for that semester.